csmanea/testing-workshops/oci-ignite-advanced/iam/identity-access-management-identity-domain.md

       - **First Name** - your first name
       - **Last NameName** - your last name
-      - **Email:**  Preferably use a personal email address to which you have access (GMail, Yahoo, etc) and different from any email already in use in the tenancy.
+      - **Email:**  Preferably use a personal email address to which you have access (Gmail, Yahoo, etc) and different from any email already in use in the tenancy.
-      - **Use the email address as the username:** Leave checked unless if you want to use an username that is not the email.
+      - **Use the email address as the username:** Leave checked unless you want to use a username that is not the email.
 It can be used if you want to use the same email already in use in the tenancy.
       - **Assign cloud account administrator role:** Leave unchecked.
       - Check the box besides **oci-group**